reduckted/ProjectFilter/README.md

 # Project Filter

-A Visual Studio extension to quickly load and unload projects.
+A Visual Studio 2022 extension to quickly load and unload projects.
 Perfect for large solutions.

 ## Installation

 Get the extension from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=reduckted.ProjectFilter), or search for "Project Filter" in Visual Studio's _Manage Extensions_ dialog.

+:information_source: A version for Visual Studio 2019 can be found [here](https://github.com/reduckted/ProjectFilter/releases/tag/1.1.1).

 ## How To Use